Home | About USIG | What's New | Events

 B. Proprietary Interest

 NGOs possess legal persona, so property is vested in the organization as a legal entity.
 There are no express legal provisions that allow donors to retrieve donated property or determine the destination of their contributed assets outside applicable contract obligations.
-The use of donor-recipient contracts is common in Uganda, but a donor cannot enter into a contract with an organization that stipulates that the donor can recoup his or her donation if the organization dissolves.
+The use of donor-recipient contracts is common in Uganda, but a donor cannot enter into a contract with an organization that enables the donor to recoup his or her donation if the organization dissolves.
 According to local experts, as a matter of common law practice, this prohibition extends to trusts and foundations.

 C. Dissolution